hammingweight/qwen3rpi/README.md

 This repository provides instructions for using the Hugging Face transformer library and CLI to run the Qwen3-0.6B model on a Raspberry Pi with Python and the Anaconda package manager.

-**Spoiler alerts**: This is pretty pointless; the small model hallucinates very badly.
+**Spoiler alert**: This is pretty pointless; the small model hallucinates very badly.

 ## Prerequisites:
 * A Raspberry Pi4/5 with at least 4GB of RAM